ecoacoustics/website/content/resources/lessons/sound-basics/practical/index.md

 10. What about the spectrogram, does it look different?

-Feel free to keep playing around with the values, and understanding the effects.
+Keep playing around with the spectrogram settings.
+Try to notice the effects each setting has.
 If you are going to be using spectrograms in your research, it is a good idea to start by adjusting the window length and determining the most appropriate setting for your particular use.
 For example, if you are making measurements or